 Press pool allowed look inside Donna migrant detention facility

-On Tuesday the government allowed the journalists access into the Donna migrant detention facility.
+On Tuesday, the government allowed journalists access into the Donna migrant detention facility.

 The Associated Press reports that more than 500 migrant children are packed into plastic walled rooms, sitting only inches apart from each other.